Abhishek1599LTTS/MiniProject_LTTS/README.md

 ## Challenges Faced and How Was It Overcome

 1. The main Challenge was about not able to calculate monthly expenses and keep record of deficit or surplus amount , Functions for calculation of the total surplus or deficit amount has been made for overcoming the issue.
-2. There was another challenge of not able to keep a record on calculations of provident fund amount, Again a function was made to calculate the amount and overcome the issue.
+2. There was another challenge of not able to keep a record on calculations of provident fund amount, Again a function was made to calculate the amount and give a solution.